rammadhan/-SQL-Tableau-Google-Data-Analytic-Project/README.md

 “How to influence causal riders to become members using digital media”

 ## PREPARE
-- Data is located on this link.
+- Data is located on this link
+- The size of this data is 473.98 MB
+- Overall there is 3,651,474 rows and 12 column on this data and
 - Data is separated by months and the most update data was on may 2021
-- Overall there is 3,651,474 rows in this data and the size of this data is 473.98 MB
-- These are type of each column

-Field name	   Type
-ride_id      	STRING
-rideable_type	STRING
-started_at	TIMESTAMP
-ended_at	TIMESTAMP
-start_station_name	STRING
-start_station_id	INTEGER
-end_station_name	STRING
-end_station_id	INTEGER
-start_lat	FLOAT
-start_lng	FLOAT
-end_lat	FLOAT
+Table preview

 <!--